vcz-fr/TheFollowUp/_posts/2012/05/2012-05-16-large-autonomy-phones.md

     dead: true
     follow: false

-tweet: "A mobile phone with 15 years of autonomy"
+tweet: "A mobile phone with 15 years of autonomy."
 ---